 120Hz and even 144Hz refresh rates have become the norm in the last few years on all mid- to high-end TVs.
-This faster refresh rate helps TVs deliver a great gaming experience, and most of them pair well with modern consoles because they support HDMI 2.1 bandwidth for 4k @ 120Hz gaming.
+This faster refresh rate means you can game in 120 fps and/or 144 fps, and most of the TVs on our list pair well with modern consoles because they support HDMI 2.1 bandwidth for 4k @ 120Hz gaming.
 However, there's more that goes into a good 120Hz model than just its refresh rate, as you still want a TV that provides solid overall picture quality.
 We perform over 350 tests during our testing process to see just how good a TV is overall.
 Through this process, we can determine what TVs perform the best when it comes to contrast, brightness, colors, and image processing, and we use this data to determine what models we recommend.

 Below are our recommendations for the best TVs you can buy that have a 120Hz refresh rate.
 See our recommendations for the best gaming TVs, the best TVs for PC monitors, and the best TV brands.
 You can also vote on which TVs you want us to buy and test.
 To learn more about the 2024 models, check out our 2024 TV lineup page.